-The University accepts attainments in A-Level qualifications2 and International Baccalaureate (IB)3 Diploma for admission to its 4-year degree programmes.
+The University accepts attainments in A-Level qualifications and International Baccalaureate (IB) Diploma for admission to its 4-year degree programmes.
 Applicants holding A-Level and IB qualifications will be granted credit transfer upon admission.
-When considering attainments in HKALE / HKASLE and GCEALE / GCEASLE, weightings will be applied to GCE attainments for admission consideration.

 Entry for applicants with alternative qualifications will be dealt with in accordance with the University's Academic Regulations and Procedures.